DeveloperZo/InfinityQube/Assets/Docs/Project Doc/Roadmap.md

   - [ ] Post-stage breakdown and statistics
   - [ ] Unlockable content or modes
   - [ ] Settings persistence system
+  - [ ] **RPG-like progression system** (character growth, unlockable abilities, or upgrades)
+  - [ ] **Hub area (village/town)**: A central location where player progression is visually and interactively expressed (inspired by Bastion's village)
+  - [ ] Visual and interactive feedback for progression in the hub
+  - [ ] Integration of meta-progression with core gameplay and hub

 ---